AI & Privacy

 • Context Window: 32K tokens

-• Training: 900K instructions
+• 7-14% programming instructions

-Matches larger 70B models on certain benchmarks.
+• Matches larger 70B models on certain benchmarks

 Best For: Multi-turn conversations, coding tasks, and applications requiring strong instruction-following.